-High levels of vitamin C and vitamin D are most commonly found in fruits and vegetables.
-The best fruit to eat are citrus fruits, berries (strawberries, raspberries, blueberries, blackberries), fortified orange juice, and kiwis.
+Many fruits and vegetables contain high levels of vitamin C and vitamin D. The best fruits to eat are citrus fruits, berries (strawberries, raspberries, blueberries, blackberries), fortified orange juice, and kiwis.
 For vegetables, think green and leafy.
 Broccoli, kale, Brussels sprouts, collard greens, and spinach are your best bets.

 Other great sources are salmon, sardines, flounder, tuna, fortified cereal, eggs, tofu, fortified milk, pork (ribs are the best source!), beef liver, and mushrooms.

 Calcium is an easy nutrient to incorporate into your diet by adding yogurt, milk, tofu, or cottage cheese.
-Magnesium can be found in spinach, almonds, cashews, brown rice, whole wheat bread, and avocados.
+You can find magnesium in spinach, almonds, cashews, brown rice, whole wheat bread, and avocados.

 Significant levels of selenium can be obtained by eating yellow fin tuna, halibut, ham, sardines, shrimp, brown rice, eggs, and some beef.

-To treat or prevent hyperopia, consider monitoring your intake of Omega-3s, lutein, and vitamin C. Sources of vitamin C have already been listed above, and Omega-3s are easily obtainable by eating several servings of fish each week.
+To treat or prevent hyperopia, consider monitoring your intake of omega-3s, lutein, and vitamin C. Sources of vitamin C have already been listed above, and Omega-3s are easily obtainable by eating several servings of fish each week.
 If you don’t like fish, you can always take a fish oil supplement instead.
-Additionally, lutein can be found in kale, spinach, corn, broccoli, eggs, and oranges.
+Additionally, you can find lutein in kale, spinach, corn, broccoli, eggs, and oranges.

 Hyperopia is not as easily treated in comparison to other eye conditions (like nearsightedness) by taking daily vitamins.
 However, eating a diet rich in green leafy vegetables, fresh fruits, and other healthy choices can help support your overall eye health, which will in turn help with any hyperopia.

-Taking a supplement like the Rebuild Your Vision Ocu-Plus Formula, which is geared towards general eye support is also a good idea for those with hyperopia, as these supplements contain many vitamins that are essential for healthy eyes, whether you have hyperopia or some other eye condition.
+Taking a supplement like the Rebuild Your Vision Ocu-Plus Formula, which is geared towards general eye support, is also a good idea for those with hyperopia.
+These supplements contain many vitamins that are essential for healthy eyes, whether you have hyperopia or some other eye condition.

 Take inventory of what you eat on a daily basis.
 Most diets do not contain enough nutrients to effectively protect your vision.
 If you feel your intake of any of these nutrients is lacking, consider taking a supplement or a multivitamin in order to replenish what your body needs and ensure that your eyes will remain healthy!